-- Completion: Once the final version of the honors thesis has been approved by the Asian L & L faculty member, submit the final version by email to the Asian L & L undergraduate adviser at email@example.com.
-The adviser will confirm that all other requirements have been satisfied and indicate this on the DARS report for departmental honors.
+- Completion: Once the final version of the honors thesis has been approved by the Asian L & L faculty member, submit the final version by email to Humanities Academic Services (email@example.com).
+They will confirm that all other requirements have been satisfied and indicate this on the DARS report for departmental honors.

 - Prepare a one-page written request describing the proposed honors thesis topic and identifying the faculty member who will be asked to direct and ultimately approve the thesis.

 - Submit formal confirmation that the first two requirements enumerated in the honors degree requirements above have been satisfied.
 Normally this will come from Humanities Academic Services (firstname.lastname@example.org) in the form of a simple written confirmation.

 - Submit a writing sample of no less than five (double-spaced) pages.
 The sample can be newly written for this purpose, or may be something written previously as course work, or any combination of these.
 It may not be a translation but should instead be something that shows evidence of the applicant's ability to write clearly, cogently, and thoughtfully in English.

 - After the initial screening by Humanities Academic Services of those applicants who meet the formal requirements, the designated honors thesis adviser (an Asian Languages & Literature faculty member) will make the final approvals or rejections.

 - If the student who has been accepted into the departmental honors program fails to maintain the requirements (GPA), Humanities Academic Services will issue a warning.
 If the student fails to correct the situation before the quarter (spring or last quarter) in which the thesis is to be written, the student will be dropped from the program.